 It is a given fact of life that we cannot control what is around the bend.
 The best things in life are often those we could never have foreseen, and sadly so are some of the worst things.
 Life throws curveballs and we have to roll with the punches, that's just how it is.
 However, that doesn't stop us from preparing ourselves and our loved ones as best we can to deal with the challenges they might face.
-We all know the saying, hope for the best, plan for the worst!

 If you have already taken out a life insurance policy, then you are ahead of the game - you have put in place a financial safety net to protect your family.
 When you pass away, even if life deals you a rotten hand and that is sadly sooner than expected, your family will receive a lump sum of money and be financially secure in your absence.